Best daily deals

 The Beats Studio 3 Wireless over-ear headphones deliver premium sound while blocking external noise with active noise cancelation.

-I’m usually a little more lenient with Beats products because I know they’re going to sell anyway, but the Studio3 Wireless isn’t worth the original $350 USD.
-On promotion, for less than $200 USD is a different story.
-This headset becomes a fairly priced option at that point but the “studio” moniker doesn’t make this a real set of studio headphones.
+I’m usually a little more lenient with Beats products because I know they will sell anyway, but the Studio3 Wireless isn’t worth the original $350.
+On promotion, for less than $200 is a different story.
+These cans become a fairly priced option at that point, but the “studio” moniker doesn’t make this a real set of studio headphones.

 What should you get instead of the Beats Studio3 Wireless?